Thorner’s Homes: Coronavirus Update

 Are you now starting back up non-emergency repairs?

-Our customers have been brilliant during this period and really understanding of our approach to repairs.
-We are currently delivering emergency repairs, but will start to deliver others where we can do so safely over the coming weeks and months.
+Our residents have been brilliant during this period and really understanding of our approach to repairs.
+We are currently delivering emergency repairs, but will start to deliver others where we can do so safely over the coming months.

 Should I notify you if I have symptoms?

-Please let your Scheme Manager know if you have symptoms.
-Whilst the Government do not have their track and trace operational yet, we do need to be aware, especially if you have inadvertently come into contact with another resident or visitor to the building.
+Please let your Scheme Manager know if you have symptoms, or if a member of your ‘bubble’ has symptoms.
+Whilst the Government may track and trace, we do need to be aware, especially if you have inadvertently come into contact with another resident or visitor to the building.

 You should then self-isolate as the government advises.
 If you need an emergency repair, we will ask if you are self-isolating as part of any conversations before the repair is booked.